 Keep in mind this may not work if you are using a “smart TV” as some smart TVs will automatically pick the quality.

 1. Visit our User Portal at portal.lyttonnet.com

-2. If you’re at home you should automatically login.
+2. If you’re at home you should automatically be logged in.
 Otherwise you may be asked for a username and password.
 If you’ve been given this info please enter it here.
 If not please contact us and we’ll help you out.

-3. Once you’d reached the portal, click on the Services tab to view usage graphs and see how much data you have left in your plan.
+3. Once you’ve reached the portal, click on the Services tab to view usage graphs and see how much data you have left in your plan.